5๏ธโƒฃMultivariable Calculus

 Implicit Differentiation Connection

-Compare: Gradient direction vs. level curve tangent—the gradient points perpendicular to the curve (toward steepest ascent), while the tangent points along the curve (direction of no change).
-If an FRQ asks about directional derivatives, remember that the derivative in the tangent direction is zero.
+Compare: Gradient direction vs. level curve tangent: the gradient points perpendicular to the curve (toward steepest ascent), while the tangent points along the curve (direction of no change in ff).
+If a problem asks about the directional derivative in the direction tangent to a level curve, the answer is zero.

 Identifying Critical Behavior